 1) An apple a day...

 One of the best options is to eat an apple, a green one if you can find one.
 Research indicates that the nutrients in apples provide fiber, natural sugar, and vitamins crucial for both short-term and long-term energy.
-Apples won't leave you feeling drained 20 minutes or so later the way energy drinks and soda does.
+Apples provide an energy boost without caffeine and won't leave you feeling drained 20 minutes or so later the way energy drinks and soda does.

 2) Let's get physical!

 Sitting at a desk and staring at a computer can sometimes make you feel like you're on autopilot; this is counter-productive, especially for dispatchers who shift between active dispatch and focused watchfulness.
 A sedentary body typically has a lower metabolism which can contribute to lost mental focus.